nesrinvuralgedik/core-spring-labmodules/README.md

      * There is no need to specify any configuration classes, because `@SpringBootTest` will automatically component scan for any `@Component` (or `@Configuration`) classes in the current package or below.
      * Since the `SystemTestConfig` class is in the same package, it will be discovered and processed.
 This includes processing the `@Import` annotation that references the `RewardsConfig` class containing all the other bean definitions.
      * This is considered an End-To-End integration test, including the wired components.
-     * Note that in a real production application you are most likely to configure an external database.
+     * Note that in a real production application we are most likely to configure an external database.
 Spring Boot offers properties to do this.
      * Ran the `RewardNetworkTests`, it passed now.

 4) Override Auto-Configuration